 We are requesting assistance from hunters in a study of ruffed grouse recruitment (the number of young produced per adult female).
 We are seeking rump, wing, and tail feathers from birds taken during the season so we can identify the age and sex composition of the harvest.
 Information on recruitment is an important part of assessing the well-being of the grouse population.

-To learn more about these efforts or to sign-up to receive materials for submitting feather and blood samples, please contact us via e-mail or call (518) 402-8929.
+To learn more about these efforts or to sign-up to receive materials for submitting feather samples, please contact us via e-mail or call (518) 402-8929.

 Spruce Grouse vs. Ruffed Grouse